gopal-sakshi/testing/src/app/random14/classes/readMe.md

     child comp -----> then joinArray also has a child component with name child23 child23 component ---> base-child23 class
 - now we explore, which constructor gets called first...

+# Thing 3
+- parent34 component will send data to child component
+- child34 component will modify the input bound data
+- we will verify whether the change is reflected or not